tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/instance.html.markdown

 * `data_disks` - (Optional, List, ForceNew) Settings for data disks.
 * `dedicated_cluster_id` - (Optional, String, ForceNew) Exclusive cluster id.
 * `disable_api_termination` - (Optional, Bool) Whether the termination protection is enabled.
 Default is `false`.
 If set true, which means that this instance can not be deleted by an API action.
+* `disable_automation_service` - (Optional, Bool) Disable enhance service for automation, it is enabled by default.
+When this options is set, monitor agent won't be installed.
+Modifying will cause the instance reset.
 * `disable_monitor_service` - (Optional, Bool) Disable enhance service for monitor, it is enabled by default.
 When this options is set, monitor agent won't be installed.
 Modifying will cause the instance reset.
 * `disable_security_service` - (Optional, Bool) Disable enhance service for security, it is enabled by default.
 When this options is set, security agent won't be installed.
 Modifying will cause the instance reset.
 * `force_delete` - (Optional, Bool) Indicate whether to force delete the instance.
 Default is `false`.
 If set true, the instance will be permanently deleted instead of being moved into the recycle bin.
 Note: only works for `PREPAID` instance.